-Environments for Humans brings together some of the Web's most notable experts in web optimization and performance for an all-new, one-day only online conference, the Web Performance Summit!
-Bring the experts to your desktop May 25th from 9am to 5pm (CT).
+Environments for Humans brings together some of the Web's most notable experts in for an all-new, one-day only online conference, the Web Performance Summit 2012!
+Bring the experts to your desktop August 29th from 9AM to 4PM (CT).

 Don't miss this great event and purchase your tickets now!

 August 29, 2012 \\ 9AM to 4PM CT

 (Schedule subject to change)

 by Billy Hoffman, Founder and CEO of Zoompf